-Vortex Ring State: Virginia State Police Bell 407 Fatal Accident (N31WA, Charlottesville, Virginia)
+Vortex Ring State (VRS): Virginia State Police Bell 407 Fatal Accident (N31WA, Charlottesville, Virginia)

 The US National Transportation Safety Board (NTSB) have concluded the Virginia State Police (VSP) Aviation Unit Bell 407 helicopter, N31VA, that crashed during surveillance of a violent ‘white nationalist‘ rally in Charlottesville, Virginia on 12 August 2017 had entered a Vortex Ring State (VRS).
 The helicopter impacted the ground, there was a post-crash fire.
 The pilot and the observer were fatally injured.

 The NTSB explain in their safety investigation report (issued 13 July 2020) that:

 …the purpose of the flight was to provide the VSP command center with a continuous video downlink of the public demonstrations that were occurring in Charlottesville.
 The helicopter departed Charlottesville Albemarle Airport (CHO) about 1600.
 The helicopter arrived over the area of the demonstrations at 1604 and remained there until 1642 when the flight crew was tasked to provide overwatch for the Governor of Virginia’s motorcade.
 At 1643, the flight crew advised the VSP command center that the helicopter was heading directly to the motorcade and was about 30 seconds away.